A BRIEF HISTORY OF LEICESTER, LEICESTERSHIRE, ENGLAND

 LEICESTER IN THE 16th CENTURY AND 17th CENTURY

 Henry VIII closed Leicester Abbey, the friaries and the hospitals of St Leonard and St John.
-His son closed the merchantís guild (The Tudors dislike guilds as they felt they restricted trade) and confiscated their property, including the guildhall.
+His son closed the merchants guild (The Tudors dislike guilds as they felt they restricted trade) and confiscated their property, including the Guildhall.
 In 1563 it was sold to the town council.

 There were more outbreaks of plague in Leicester in 1604, 1606, 1610, 1625, 1636 and 1638.
 But the outbreak in 1638 was the last.

-However their triumph was short lived.
-The royalists were routed at the battle of Naseby.
+However their triumph was short-lived.
+The royalists were routed at the Battle of Naseby.
 The parliamentary army then laid siege to Leicester.
 The royalists had not had time to repair the breaches in the walls and they were soon forced to surrender.
 However, they were allowed to leave provided they left behind all their weapons.
-Afterwards the castle was destroyed to make sure it never fell into royalist hands again.
+Afterward, the castle was destroyed to make sure it never fell into royalist's hands again.

 Leicester soon recovered from the effects of the civil war and by 1670 it probably had a population of about 5,000.

-Meanwhile in 1612 a conduit was built to carry water from springs into Leicester.
+In 1612 a conduit was built to carry water from springs into Leicester.
 The name survives in Conduit Street.
 In 1681 Leicester purchased its first fire engine and in 1686 a scavenger was appointed to clean the main streets.
-Also in the late 17th century a hosiery industry flourished in Leicester.
+Also in the late 17th century, a hosiery industry flourished in Leicester.